 Matthew has previously held academic positions at Liverpool John Moores University (as Senior Lecturer in Policing) and Northumbria University Newcastle (as Programme Leader for Criminology).

-- Policing: including the role and function of the police in contemporary society; police culture and reform; how the police support victims of crime
+- Policing: including the role and function of the police in contemporary society; community policing; policing and victimology; police and crime; researching police organisations.

-- Contemporary intersections between sexuality and crime / criminal justice: including the occupational experiences of LGBT police officers; police investigation of LGBT hate crime; the experiences of transgender sex workers
+- Contemporary intersections between LGBT identities and crime / criminal justice organisations: including the occupational experiences and contributions of LGBT police officers; police investigation of LGBT Hate Crime.

-Matthew is currently the Deputy-Chair of the British Society of Criminology Policing Network.
+Matthew is currently the Chair of the national British Society of Criminology Policing Network.

 Current Project (2019-2021)

 Matthew is currently working on a jointly funded ESRC project with Prof Mike Rowe (Northumbria University) and Prof Andrew Millie (Edge Hill University) entitled Visible Policing: the Affective Properties of Police Buildings, Images and Material Culture.